-If you have a classic Mustang, it’s likely that its seats have seen more than their share of long rides, humid summers, and spilled coffees.
+If you have a classic Mustang, its seats have likely seen more than their share of long rides, humid summers, and spilled coffees.
 Fifty years is a long time, and most classic Mustangs need a little interior restoration work in order to look their best.
 The good news is that you can reupholster your seats and bring them back to their former glory.
 You can even make your seats better if you’d prefer.

 In terms of reupholstering classic Mustangs, there are really three options.
 Restoring to true stock, creating a restomod that looks restored but has modern features, or simply replacing the seats with modern ones.
 All three of these paths have a significant number of pros and cons.

 To do a true restoration, you’ll want to find a match to your upholstery.
 Unfortunately, for interiors there aren’t particularly obvious names.
 What was listed as blue for one year might not even be close to next year’s blue.

 Though the first generation of Mustang was only in production for a decade, there were a lot of interior options that changed dramatically every year.
 Further complicating matters, the Mustang was in such immediate demand that factory workers were hard pressed to keep up with orders, and there are many stories of a Mustang being created with parts that weren’t supposed to be used yet.

 Consequently, while this guide is a good indicator of what colors were available and we’ve worked hard to ensure that it’s accurate, there are some anomalies that are impossible to account for.
 Further complicating things, if you’re trying to match your existing upholstery, it’s possible it’s faded enough in the half-a-century it’s been around that it no longer precisely matches what it would have looked like new from the factory.

 In modern cars, lumbar support and bolsters are standard fare, but that wasn’t true of the original Mustang.
 Though the exterior of the Mustang has stood the test of time, the same could hardly be said for the thin foam, which provides little cushion and no support.